How do we organise learning

 The curriculum is delivered in a variety of ways

-For pupils who have additional sensory needs and are working in early stages of development, we have developed a bespoke curriculum model called the Explore Curriculum which is built around pupil centred learning.
-This supports the development of core skills through a range of curriculum areas and specialist programmes which are based on the principles of Routes for Learning.
+For pupils who have additional sensory needs and are working in early stages of development, we have developed a curriculum model called the Explore Curriculum.
+This is built around pupil centred learning and supports the development of core skills through a range of curriculum experiences and specialist programmes.
 As the pupils move through school into Key stage 4 and 6th form they will follow the “Moving On” accreditation pathway.

 As these pupils move through school, they will follow a more formal accreditation pathway which includes Entry Level and Functional skills.

 Organisation of classes

 In the primary department classes are organised by age, ability level and learning style.

 The pupils are taught for the majority of the time by a class teacher. .